AutoConversationWeb/AutoConversationWeb.github.io/rules.md

 # Rules

-To everyone to have a good time on the Auto Conversation Web, please follow all rules.
+For everyone to have a good time on the Auto Conversation Web, please follow all rules.

 1. Malicious github code is not tolerated.